vartzi/2DTDMScheduler/README.md

 Alternatively, add older hotspot.exe and hotfloorplan.exe along with the hotspot config file and select the folder as hotspot path in the configuration path.
 More info soon available.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+This program is distributed as proof-of-concept for SoC TDM Test Scheduling, in the hope that it will be useful, but WITHOUT ANY WARRANTY;